boots-edu/textbook/source/text/0-introduction/setup.md

 You can submit multiple times before the deadline.
 Your last submission will determine your grade.
 For many assignments, we will give you additional feedback beyond what the autograder will give you, so do not assume that your grade will remain as it is.
-However, if the autograder reports any issues, you should definitely handle them now!
+However, if the autograder reports any issues, you should attend to them now!

 ## Summary